satellytes/satellytes.com/blog-posts/scoped-registry.md

 ```
 ## 401 Unauthorized... what? 😱

-Jeff, fortunately, found out, that he could easily add scoped registries to the .npmrc file and thought he could knock off work early today and enjoy the rest of the day but then he saw the dreaded 401 error message...
+Jeff added the configuration for the scoped registries to the .npmrc file and thought he could knock off work early today and enjoy the rest of the day but then he saw the dreaded 401 error message...

 Even if the registry is hosted internally, it is good practice to add authentication to prevent anonymous access to the packages.
 This can be in form of a username and password or via an access token.
 For username and password normally basic authentication ([Basic Authentication](https://en.wikipedia.org/wiki/Basic_access_authentication)) is used.
 To create the authentication string we take the username and password, separate with a colon and then encode it with base64: